genomic-medicine-sweden/nallo/docs/usage.md

 #### Assembly

 This step assembles genomes and aligns them to a reference genome.

-The assemblies are then merged and haplotagged.
+[Hifiasm](https://github.com/chhylp123/hifiasm) is used to assemble the genome into a pair of haplotypes.
+Stand-alone, it has support for both PacBio and ONT data, or a combination of PacBio and ultra-long ONT reads (or Hi-C reads), but Nallo currently assumes only one data type per run (set by `--preset`).
 By default, a pair of haplotype-resolved assemblies are generated using hifiasm with [trio-binning](https://hifiasm.readthedocs.io/en/latest/trio-assembly.html) for samples where parental reads are available, otherwise they are assembled using a [hifi-only](https://hifiasm.readthedocs.io/en/latest/pa-assembly.html) approach.
 If you don't wish to use trio-binning, this can be turned off by setting `--hifiasm_mode` to `hifi-only`.

+The assemblies are then aligned to the reference genome using [minimap2](https://github.com/lh3/minimap2), merged and haplotagged (with `HP` tags).

 No additional files other than the reference genome required.